top of page

 What is the duration of the program?

 Each session is ten consecutive weeks in duration.
-If there is a missed week due to scheduling conflicts with holidays and other special circumstances, it will be noted in the registration description.
+If there is a missed week due to scheduling conflicts with holidays or other special circumstances, it will be noted in the registration description.

 Where are the meetings located?